 Unlike the gauge bosons, the origin of fermion masses is somehow mysterious.
-As long as it is not better understood in some more general context beyond the Standard Model, the Yukawa couplings y_f represent free parameters of the SM Lagrangian.
-The
+As long as it is not better understood in some more general context beyond the SM, the Yukawa couplings $y_f$ represent free parameters of the SM Lagrangian.
+The mechanism through

-4 Gluons are massless vector gauge bosons that mediate the strong interactions of quarks in quantum chromodynamics (QCD).
+&lt;sup>4 Gluons are massless vector gauge bosons that mediate the strong interactions of quarks in quantum chromodynamics (QCD).
 Thus, they also belong to the SM when the strong interactions are included through the QCD Lagrangian.
-The full SM gauge symmetry is $SU(3)C \times SU(2)W \times U(1)Y$.
+The full SM gauge symmetry is $SU(3)C \times SU(2)W \times U(1)Y$ .

-5The matrices are supposed to be implicitly diagonalized in generation space at the price of a CKM matrix for the charged currents, so that $Y_f^{ij} = 0$ for $i \neq j$.
+&lt;sup>5The matrices are supposed to be implicitly diagonalized in generation space at the price of a CKM matrix for the charged currents, so that $Y_f^{ij} = 0$ for $i \neq j$ .